Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/mobile-core/lifecycle/README.md

 {% hint style="warning" %}
 In version 4 of the iOS SDK, this implementation was completed automatically.

-The Experience Platform SDK will not collect Lifecycle metrics for you automatically.
-If you wish to continue collecting Lifecycle metrics, you must add code to your app.
+The Experience Platform SDK will not automatically collect Lifecycle metrics for you.
+To continue collecting Lifecycle metrics, you must add code to your app.

 For more information, see [Manual Lifecycle Implementation](https://aep-sdks.gitbook.io/docs/resources/upgrading-to-aep/manual-lifecycle-implementation).
 {% endhint %}